 - 2 cups fresh or canned pineapple cut into thin

 - 4 kiwi fruit sliced

 - 1 tablespoon cornstarch

 - ½ cup white grape juice

 - 1 teaspoon lemon juice

-For glaze: In a small saucepan, combine sugar and cornstarch.
-Add pineapple juice and lemon juice and stir until mixture is smooth.
+- For glaze: In a small saucepan, combine sugar and cornstarch.
+Add the white grape juice and lemon juice and stir until mixture is smooth.
 Cook on medium high heat and bring to a boil.
 Stir constantly until thickened.
 Remove from heat and allow to cool slightly.
 Drizzle glaze over the fruit.
 Refrigerate until cooled completely.